jake-viss/NFL_Prediction_Model_Project/README.md

 * Broncos -375
 * Assuming you bet a sample of 100 bets on -375 favorites, you would need a prediction percentage of 79% to break even.

+To further explain, we do feel that the project was a success.
+We initially set out to create a model that could predict at least 60% of NFL games accurately.
+At that rate we thought there was a chance to make money.
+Our best model returnd an average accuracy throughout the season of 66% so we did succeed in hitting that mark.
+Furthermore, we now have multiple base models that we can update, iterate through, and try to improve.
+We also feel sucessfull for this reason.
+However, our model does predict a lot of favored teams and when betting on favorites your return on your wager is a lot less.
+Your losses hurt you more than your wins help you.
+Therefore, in order to make money while betting on favorites we would need a higher accuracy rate than 66%.
+We will need to do further analysis on our model to determine if it has an appropriate accuracy level when just considering betting on favorites.

+Also, when we compared our predictions to Ceasars Sportsbook for week 8 of this season we actually out predicted them by one game.
+We plan to do further comparison against major sportsbooks to grade our models.

+Our key next steps to improve our NFL prediction models are to:
+* Add Rolling Window or Trending Features which will enable the model to spot mid-season up-trends and down-trends.
+* Add more defense stat features to our model

+Our key next steps to enhance our model usage are (in terms of using the model to make smart wagers):
+* Find an API to bring in live bettings odds to add to our betting sheet dataframe.
+* Use compare confidence intervals & betting odds to find "best bets"

 ## Technologies

 This project leverages JupyterLab Version 3.0.14 in association with Anaconda distribution and the Conda package manager.
 The following packages are also used: